 How Do I Choose a Property Management Company?

 The first step to choosing a property management company is seeing how much experience they have with your property type.
 A company with extensive commercial management experience, for instance, may not be a good choice if you own an apartment building.

 Next, you’ll want to ask specific questions about how they handle certain services, such as collecting rent, completing repairs and maintenance, screening tenants, and marketing your property.

-Finally, you’ll want to consider cost.
+Finally, you’ll want to consider the cost.
 A property management company that’s too expensive or offers more services than you need can significantly cut into your profit before seeing any returns.

 What Does a Property Management Company Do?

 Property management companies can handle as many or as few aspects of running your residential or commercial property as you want.
 This can be anything from collecting rent and handling tenant-maintenance requests to helping you manage your accounting and increase your occupancy.

 Many property management companies also offer consulting services to help you make your properties more energy efficient, improve and upgrade your properties, invest and insure new properties, and more.

 Is Hiring a Property Management Company Worth It?